VirtualPlanetaryLaboratory/vplanet/examples/AtmEscRegimes/README.rst

-Atmospheric Erosion of H Envelopes in the Energy, Radiation/Recombination, and Bondi-limited Regimes
+Atmospheric Erosion of H Envelopes in the Energy-, Radiation/Recombination-, and Bondi-limited Regimes
 ====================================================================================================

 Overview